danilaramaniuk/ico-list/README.md

 ## UI/UX:

- Content of the app is written by containers and on navigation between the tabs we we do not update a content.
+ Content of the app is written by containers and on every tab click we do request to update values.
 To reduce repeated containers code I made a container builder.

 ## CI: